How to Build a Million Dollar Small Business: 4 Steps

 Read highlights from author and freelance journalist Elaine Pofeldt's webinar, "The Million-Dollar, One-Person Business," which she presented on how to create a solo business that earns $1 million in recurring revenue.

-Whether your goals for going independent are financial-, lifestyle-, or interest-based, choosing to go independent means just that—you have the choice to build a business that allows you to live your life the way you want to live it.
+Whether your goals for pursuing self-employment are financial, lifestyle, or interest based, choosing to go independent means just that—you have the choice to build a business that allows you to live your life the way you want to live it.

 In her webinar, The Million-Dollar, One-Person Business, author and independent journalist Elaine Pofeldt discussed how to build a solo business that generates $1 million sustainable revenue, highlighting case studies from successful entrepreneurs who’ve done it themselves.
-In case you missed it, below are the key takeaways from her talk.
+Below, we highlight the key takeaways from her talk.

 To identify a business with the potential to grow $1 million in revenue or an area of your existing business that you can grow, start by thinking about those niche areas you have a particular passion for or extensive knowledge of.
 If you’re having trouble nailing down a particular business idea, consider your personal hobbies or interests.
 You likely have a certain amount of expertise in these areas that may be of value to others.
 Or, have you ever faced a particular problem that you were able to develop a useful solution for?
 If so, think about whether that solution could be applied to other people’s situations.

 If you already have an independent business and are looking to grow it, consider adding a product or service that may be new to you such as paid webinars or eBooks.
 Many independent professionals often undervalue their services initially, so it can also be helpful to re-evaluate what you should be charging to ensure your cost reflects the value you are offering to clients.